qyzqyz1/Data-Science-Portfolio/R Projects/R - Data Analysis and Visualization/Mini-poster Project - Air Flights Data/README.md

 ## File Descriptions
 - **data_sets**: contains partial datasets for the American flights and airports information in the year 2008.
 The complete *air.csv* file can be downloaded from: http://rtricks4kids.ok.ubc.ca/wjbraun/DS550/air.csv
 - **outputs**: contains four different types of baisc plots created through R
-- **shiny**: contains a shiny app made for the map plot that allows output to change with user inputs
+- **shiny**: contains a shiny app made for the map plot that allows output to change with user inputs.
+Note: in order to use the shiny app, you will need to download the *air.csv* file first, and place that file to your current R working directory.
 - **Final_Poster.pdf**: mini-poster in pdf format that is used to present our findings
 - **Miniposter.r**: R scripts in R format
 - **Miniposter.ipynb**: R scripts in ipynb format